ivanam22/osm-road-poi-analysis/README.md

 # OSM Road and POI Analysis – Vračar

-This project focuses on working with OpenStreetMap data to explore and analyze urban infrastructure using Python and GIS tools.

-##  Project Overview
 This project implements a complete GIS workflow for downloading, processing, and analyzing spatial data.
 The focus is on extracting and analyzing urban infrastructure, with emphasis on road networks and points of interest.

 ##  Key Features